BenjaminMichaelis/WSU-EECS-UndergraduateResearch/documents/DesignDocument.md

       a message to notify them that their password is changed successfully, and then redirects them back to their account screen.

+   f) Apply Route:
+      This route is used for a user to apply to one of the active posts.
+      There must be a logged in user for this route to be accessible, and will redirect the user back to the index page if they aren't logged in.
+If there is a logged in user, then the route will create an instance of the apply form and render it to the screen for the user to fill out.
+Once the form has been filled out successfully and submitted, a new application is created and populated with the information from the form.
+This new application is then appended to the Applications column on the specific post specified by the URL.
+After that, the changes are committed and the user is flashed a message notifying them that they have successfully applied to the position.
+Lastly, the user is redirected to the index page.

+   g) My Posts Route:
+      This route is used for a user to be able to view all of the posts they have created.
+There must be a logged in faculty user for this route to be accessible, and will redirect the user back to the index page if they aren't logged in or aren't faculty.
+If there is a logged in faculty user, the route will query all of the posts that faculty user has created and render them to their screen.

 **Note:** Some of your subsystems will interact with the Web clients (browsers).
 Make sure to include a detailed description of the  Web API interface (i.e. the set of routes) your application will implement.
 For each route specify its “methods”, “URL path”, and “a description of the operation it implements”.
 You can use the following table template to list your route specifications.